 Baby Carrier

-If you have a new born to a four year old, you need this!
-I owned a couple of cheep baby carriers before I cracked and spent the money on my Ergo.
+If you have a newborn to a four-year-old, you need this!
+I owned a couple of cheap baby carriers before I cracked and spent the money on my Ergo.
 I can not endorse this product enough.
-For some crazy reason, having 4 kids under the age of 7 never slowed Matt and I down from seeing the Rockies.
+For some crazy reason, having 4 kids under the age of 7 never slowed Matt and me down from seeing the Rockies.
 We just packed those little ones along.
 We bought a second one with our second kid and the Ergo made hiking and sight-seeing doable.

 Here are some of my favorite things about the Ergo.

-- Carry’s in all positions: inward, front outward, side on hip, and back carry.
+• It carries in all positions: inward, front-outward, side-on-hip, and back carry.

-- Comfy weight distribution for the adult.
-Baby’s weight is mostly on hips, with some on shoulders and chest strap.
+• Comfy weight distribution for the adult.
+Baby’s weight is mostly on hips, with some on shoulders and chest straps.

 Our children all loved being in the Ergo.
 They often fell asleep and we loved not having to get them in and out of a stroller.
 Plus, taking your child in and out is a breeze.

 Our 2 Ergos survived 4 children and my sister is now using them to pack around Europe with her children.
 Ergo’s customer support is excellent.
-When I needed a small replacement part, they sent it to me free of charge and walked me through h and they sent me a replacement part and talked me through how to attach it.
+When I needed a small replacement part, they sent it to me free of charge and talked me through how to attach it.
 This is a buy you won’t regret.